tgiordmaina/sublime-sendcommand/README.md

 Run a system command with sublime

 # Install
-Copy sendcommand.py to your Packages directory
+Copy sendcommand.py to your user Packages directory

 # Key Binding
 ```